nataliethistime/atomic-lacuna/GOALS.md

 Goals
 =====

-There are several ideas behind this project, a lot of them are aimed at improving the quality of the code so that improvements can be made to important issues such as performance or usability.
+ > There are several ideas behind this project, a lot of them are aimed at improving
+ > the quality of the code so that improvements can be made to important issues such
+ > as performance or usability.

 ####Implemented
 - Use JSHint to check the code for errors and report on possible bugs because of various pitfalls in the JavaScript language design.
 - Use Browserify to make this code usable in the web browser, so that we're only maintaining one code base.
+- Make zip files for Windows, Linux and the web browser containing the platform-specific binaries to Run The Thing.

 ####Working On
 - Use the Handlebars template engine to use HTML templates instead of manually